Sauer & Sohn: After World War II

 At the end of World War II, the original Sauer company is located in what will become East Germany (GDR).
 In April 1945 the U.S. Army arrives in Suhl, in early July the area is ceded to the Soviet Red Army.
 The company assets were seized without compensation end of October.
-This is confirmed by the german Communists in 1948, Rolf-Dietrich Sauer is moving to West Germany (later FRG).
+This was confirmed by the German Communists in 1948, Rolf-Dietrich Sauer moving to West Germany (later FRG).
 Hans Sauer is deported by the Soviet occupational government and never heard from again, he probably died in 1946.
 The machinery, as happened with most of the industrial companies that had been located in the Soviet Occupation Zone, was mostly dismantled and moved east.
 From 1946 to 1948, formerly independent companies in East Germany, or what was left of them, were restructured and finally merged into industrial conglomerates.

 In Suhl the original J. P. Sauer und Sohn company (now renamed to VEB Fortuna), along with other former weapons manufacturers like Greifelt & Compagnie and Gebrüder Merkel, were merged into a group called VVB MEWA Suhl (MEWA short for 'Metallwaren' - metalwares, metal products), at first producing small machinery (e.g. typewriters and sewing machines) for the civilian market.